Get Relief From Your Tinnitus in Stratford Upon Avon

 What you can do about it

 There are ways to get tinnitus relief, including management advice and sound therapy.
 There have been many advancements in the understanding of tinnitus in the last few years.
 Many hearing aid manufacturers now include tinnitus therapy options as core features of their hearing aids.
 Not just that, many have designed accompanying smart phone apps focused completely on tinnitus.
-At Stratford Hearing Centre, we offer a free of charge Tinnitus assessment, this includes;
+At Stratford Hearing Centre, we offer a Tinnitus assessment, this includes;

 - 30 minutes with the audiologist to discuss your tinnitus